-Visiting Corfu during the Easter period is a great choice as this is the time of the year that when the island brings to light all its natural and cultural beauty.
+Easter in Corfu is famous worldwide and considered the island is considered to most unique Easter in Greece hence the island is very crowded with people visiting from all around the world.
+This is the time of the year when the island brings to light all its natural and cultural beauty.

 You will feel overwhelmed by the flora, you will be taken away by the music and you will acquire unprecedented feelings which derive from the religious events.